MBCProject/mbc-markdown/yfaq/README.md

 ### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###

 Behaviors identified by automated tools are often intentionally broad to give an overview of the malware sample's behavior.
 Broad behaviors will often map to multiple MBC behaviors.
-For example, if a tool reports that Armadillo was used on the sample, both [Executable Code Obfuscation](../anti-static-analysis/executable-code-obfuscation.md) and [Software Packing](../anti-static-analysis/software-packing.md) behaviors apply.
+For example, if a tool reports that Armadillo was used on a malware sample, both [Executable Code Obfuscation](../anti-static-analysis/executable-code-obfuscation.md) and [Software Packing](../anti-static-analysis/software-packing.md) behaviors apply.

 ### How are MBC behaviors, possibly at different levels of abstraction, associated? ###